svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 Note: The retrieval score is 100% only because we have two small documents and running on 10 items only.
 In practice, you would have a much larger document set and a much larger eval set, which would result in a more representative retrieval score.

-You can also analyze the results in a DataFrame:
+If you prefer, you can also analyze the results in a DataFrame:

 ````julia
 df = DataFrame(results)